kmesh-net/kmesh/README.md

 The main components of Kmesh include:

-- **Kmesh-daemon**: The management component per node responsible for bpf prog management, xDS configuration subscribe, observability, and etc.
+- **Kmesh-daemon**: The management component per node responsible for bpf prog management, xDS configuration subscription, observability, etc.
 - **eBPF Orchestration**: The traffic orchestration implemented based on eBPF, supports L4 load balancing, traffic encryption, monitoring and simple L7 dynamic routing.
 - **Waypoint**: Responsible for advanced L7 traffic governance, can be deployed separately per namespace, per service.

-Kmesh innovatively sinks Layer 4 and Simple Layer 7 (HTTP) traffic governance to the kernel, and build a transparent sidecarless service mesh without passing through the proxy layer on the data path.
+Kmesh innovatively sinks Layer 4 and Simple Layer 7 (HTTP) traffic governance to the kernel, and builds a transparent sidecarless service mesh without passing through the proxy layer on the data path.
 We named this Kernel-Native mode.

 <div align="center">
     <img src="docs/pics/kernel-native-mode.png" alt="kernel-native-mode" width="800" />
     <p>Kernel-Native Mode</p>
 </div>

-Kmesh also provides a Dual-Engine Mode, which makes use of eBPF and waypoint to process L4 and L7 traffic separately, thus allow you to adopt Kmesh incrementally, enabling a smooth transition from no mesh, to a secure L4, to full L7 processing.
+Kmesh also provides a Dual-Engine Mode, which makes use of eBPF and waypoint to process L4 and L7 traffic separately, thus allowing you to adopt Kmesh incrementally, enabling a smooth transition from no mesh, to a secure L4, to full L7 processing.

 <div align="center">
     <img src="docs/pics/dual-engine-mode.png" alt="dual-engine-mode" width="800" />